trekhleb/micrograd-ts/README.md

 See the 🎬 [The spelled-out intro to neural networks and back-propagation: building micrograd](https://www.youtube.com/watch?v=VMj-3S1tku0) YouTube video for the detailed explanation of how neural networks and back propagation work.
 The video also explains in detail what the `Neuron`, `Layer`, `MLP`, and `Value` classes do.

-The `Value` class allows you to build a computation graph for some expression that consists of scalar values.
+Briefly, the `Value` class allows you to build a computation graph for some expression that consists of scalar values.

 Here is an example of how the computation graph for the `a * b + c` expression looks like:

 ![graph-1.png](./demo/src/assets/graph-1.png)

-Based on the `Value` class we can build a `Neuron` expression:
+Based on the `Value` class we can build a `Neuron` expression `X * W + b`.
+Here we're simulating a dot-product of matrix `X` (input features) and matrix `W` (neuron weights):

 ![graph-2.png](./demo/src/assets/graph-2.png)

-Out of `Neurons`, we can build the `MLP` class that consists of several `Layers` of `Neurons`.
-The computation graph in this case may look a bit complex though.
+Out of `Neurons`, we can build the `MLP` network class that consists of several `Layers` of `Neurons`.
+The computation graph in this case may look a bit complex to be displayed here, but a simplified version might look like this:

 ![graph-3.png](./demo/src/assets/graph-3.png)

-The main idea is that the computation graphs above "know" how to do automatic back propagation (how to calculate derivatives).
-This allows us to train the MLP network:
+The main idea is that the computation graphs above "know" how to do automatic back propagation (in other words, how to calculate derivatives).
+This allows us to train the MLP network for several epochs and adjust the network weights in a way that reduces the ultimate loss:

 ![training-1.gif](./demo/src/assets/training-1.gif)

 ## Demo (online)

-To see the online demo, check the following link:
+To see the online demo/playground, check the following link:

 🔗 [trekhleb.dev/micrograd-ts](https://trekhleb.dev/micrograd-ts)